 What Is A Content Gap Analysis?

-A content gap analysis is both a content strategy and SEO technique that is performed to find gaps in your website’s content sets.
-It’s the process of mapping out your customer’s primary questions, goals, and concerns throughout their purchase journey and then measuring against your current content offerings to find gaps.
+A content gap analysis is a content strategy and an SEO technique to find gaps in your website’s content sets.
+It maps out your customer’s primary questions, goals, and concerns throughout their purchase journey and then measures against your current content offerings to find gaps.

-There are two types of gap analysis that are typically performed; internal gap analysis and competitive gap analysis.
-We will explain both; however, in this article, we will address how to do a competitive gap analysis to take Google traffic and search share from your competition.
+Two types of gap analysis are typically performed; internal gap analysis and competitive gap analysis.
+We will explain both; however, this article will address how to do a competitive gap analysis to take Google traffic and search share from your competition.

 What Is An Internal Website Gap Analysis?

-Keeping customers loyal to your brand involves creating quality content, and addressing the reasons that customers continue to find your company’s information useful should be among your top priorities.
+Keeping customers loyal to your brand involves creating quality content, and addressing why customers continue to find your company’s helpful information should be among your top priorities.

 An internal content gap analysis aims to find gaps in content where users are underserved or are searching for something on your website that you don’t have content to address.
-Once this is identified, the next step is creating great content to better serve users, increase engagement, and help create a better experience once they get to your website.
+Once this is identified, the next step is creating great content to serve users better, increase engagement, and help create a better experience once they get to your website.

 What Is A Competitive Keyword Gap Analysis?

 Looking into the realm of content that your competition has been creating might unlock some hidden potential for future blog posts and articles.
-This SEO content gap analysis and audit work no matter what stage your website is in, whether you’re a startup or your brand has been around for years.
+This SEO content gap analysis and audit work have been around for years, regardless of your website’s stage, whether you’re a startup or your brand.

-A competitive gap analysis is an SEO strategy that aims to identify gaps in keywords that the competitors are ranking for – and which you are not – that you can then create content for to rank better than them and steal their organic traffic and search engine rankings.
+A competitive gap analysis is an SEO strategy that aims to identify gaps in keywords that the competitors are ranking for – and which you are not – that you can create content for to organize better than them and steal their organic traffic and search engine rankings.

 The process answers three primary competitive SEO questions:

-- Which keywords are your competitors ranking for that you are not?
+- First, which keywords are your competitors ranking for that you are not?

-- What do you need to do to take traffic and search share away from your competitors?
+- Second, what must you do to take traffic and search share away from your competitors?

-- What content do you need to create to beat your competition in the SERPs?
+- Third, what content must you create to beat your competition in the SERPs?

 How To Do A Competitive Content Gap Analysis In 10 Simple Steps

-- Use a tool such as SEMrush to export all the keywords that your competition is ranking for.
+- Use a tool such as SEMrush to export all the keywords your competition ranks for.